01908 605027

 Picture

-This half term in our Jigsaw lessons we will be learning about 'Celebrating Difference'.
+This half term in our Jigsaw lessons we will be learning about 'Celebrating Differences'

 We will be:

-• Learning about different types of bullying and what to do about it.
+• Learning about racism and bullying and how we can put a stop to it.

 Suggested Activities to Support Learning